josephsl/wintenApps/addoninternals.md

 * Display string: notification text.
 * Activity Id: the unique identifier for the notification.

 As of October 2018, NVDA itself announces notifications for all apps (especially for the currently active app) except one or two apps where this would cause issues, thus the add-on is no longer involved in announcing many notifications except those that could cause issues.
+However, not all notifications are handled, especially if an element does not define a window handle, and notification event handler was overhauled in 2025 to support these elements.

 #### Tracking UIA events for controls